pilotmoon/PopClip-Extensions/README.md

 All the extensions and documentation were created by Nick Moore, except where stated.
 Individual extension credits are included in a readme file with the extension.

-### Contributing
+### Repository Layout & Contributing

-Thank you for contributing!
-New extensions can be contributed by pull request, as a new folder in the `source` folder of this repo.
-Alternatively simply by zip up your extension and email it to me.
-Contributors, please note the following:
+The important folders:

+- `source` - sources for the published extensions (maintained and supported by me)
+- `extensions` - signed and zipped `.popclipextz` files for publication
+- `source-contrib` - folder for user-submitted and experimental extensions (not maintained or supported by me)

+Bugfixes and new extension submissions are welcome via pull request.
+Please note the following:

+- New extensions should be submitted in the `source-contrib` folder only.
+(The `source` folder is reserved for my officially maintained extensions.)
+- Extensions must be submitted as source files.
+Please do not submit zipped extensions.
 - By contributing to this repo, you agree that your contribution may be published at [PopClip Extensions](https://pilotmoon.com/popclip/extensions/).
-- Submitting to the repo does not guarantee publication on the website.
-(And if I don't publish your extension there it doesn't mean your extension is bad.
-I curate that list for the general audience and your extension just might be more technical or niche.)
+- Submitting an extension does not guarantee publication on the website.
 - I may make changes to any extension submitted.

-- Don't worry about signing the extension, I will take care of that.
+Feel free to maintain your own separate repositories of extensions, and do let us know about them.
+A good place to tell PopClip users about your work is the [Show and Tell](https://forum.popclip.app/c/show-and-tell/16) section in the PopClip forum.

 ### Extension Signing